sensy-one/S1/README.md

 - Adding Bluetooth presence & proximity tracking to the sensor for improved presence sensing.
 - Enhancing the custom **Plotly Graph Card** with traveled path visualization.
 - Expanding the current zone setup with more detection and exclusion zones based on user feedback.
+- Ability to switch between Metric and Imperial, with dedicated firmware for each.

 ## 💬 Let's Connect